 You must be able to support yourself

-You must show that you have funds for the whole planned study period already the first time you apply for a residence permit.
-You must show that you have your support secured by means of verification of personal bank assets, a scholarship or similar means of support, such as a study grant from your home country.
+You must show that you have funds for during the period for which you are applying for.
+You must show that you have your support secured by means of verification of your own bank assets, a scholarship or similar means of support, such as a study grant from your home country.

 |Study period||You must have at least||Your husband, wife or common law spouse must have at least||Support requirement per child|

 |6 months||SEK 47,844 kronor (6 x SEK 7,974)||SEK 21,000 (6 x SEK 3,500)||SEK 12,600 (6 x SEK 2,100)|

 |12 months||SEK 79,740 (10 x SEK 7,974)||SEK 42,000 (12 x SEK 3,500)||SEK 25,200 (12 x SEK 2,100)|

 |18 months||SEK 127,584 (16 x SEK 7,974)||SEK 63,000 (18 x SEK 3,500)||SEK 37,800 (18 x SEK 2,100)|

 If you are admitted to studies for less than one year